COVID-19: Legal Aid's response to the public health crisis

 We are doing our part as a community leader to help prevent further spread of the disease.
 But we remain diligent in our pledge to fight for justice for our impoverished and disadvantaged neighbors.

-- We are cancelling or postponing all public events through September 1st.
-Community members should check our online events listing for the most up-to-date list
+- We are cancelling or postponing all public events for the near future.
+Community members should check our online events listing for the most up-to-date list.

 - We have suspended walk-in applications and have closed our offices to visitors.
 Residents who come to a Legal Aid office to apply will be directed to apply online 24/7 or to call our HelpLine during operational hours.